--Teaching and Learning
+Teaching and Learning

-The appointee will be expected to contribute directly to undergraduate and postgraduate degree programmes and to prepare, deliver and assess a range of core subjects in a manner consistent with DCU's high academic standards and in a hybrid environment which involves campus and elements of remote delivery.
-The appointee would also be expected to undertake various administrative duties and assist the School to deliver on the innovative curriculum project.
+The appointee will be expected to contribute directly to undergraduate and postgraduate degree programmes and will be responsible for preparing, delivering and assessing a range of core subjects in a manner consistent with DCU's high academic standards and in a hybrid environment which involves campus and elements of remote delivery.
+The appointee would also be expected to undertake various administrative duties and support the School in delivering on the innovative curriculum project.
 The total teaching hours and responsibilities will be defined by the Head of School in line with normal workload allocation.
 Teaching extends to assisting innovation in curricula development.